This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-Use a cast iron pan
+Use a cast-iron pan

 Cast Iron pans hold a lot of heat and distribute it evenly.
 So, they are the perfect tool for getting a crispy sear across the entire steak.
 They also go from the stove to the oven, which is important for getting juicy meat.
-I use this cast iron pot with silicone holder.
+I use this cast iron pot with a silicone holder.
 This pot is super sturdy, comes pre-seasoned, and is much less expensive than some cast iron pans I’ve seen.

 Use a meat thermometer

-As you notice from the steak above picture, no two steaks are exactly the same.
+No two steaks are exactly the same.
 So, in order to get your desired level of doneness, you should use a digital meat thermometer and follow the steak temperature guide that I adapted from Certified Angus Beef.

 Steak Temperature Guide

 - Rare: 125 degrees